2020 - 2021 ANNUAL REPORT

 Diana’s Pathway was created as a legacy workshop to provide training for Doulas whose clients have chosen Medical Assistance in Dying.
 The workshop was developed by Merri-Lee Culbert with assistance from Tracey Robertson, Leslie Shafran, and Khushboo Gupta

-A small army of volunteers make the work of the Home Hospice Association possible.
+A small army of passionate change makers make the work of Home Hospice Association possible.
 I thank you all and want to give special recognition to Tracey Robertson, our CEO; and Pam Keetch, our Corporate Secretary who are the heart and soul of this organization.
 And a special thank you to all the businesses supporting Home Hospice Association this year.

 Diversity, Equity and Inclusion